James Earl Ray

 James Earl Ray was born in Alton, Illinois, on March 10, 1928.
 A confirmed racist and small-time criminal, Ray began plotting the assassination of revered civil rights leader Martin Luther King Jr. in early 1968.
 He shot and killed King in Memphis on April 4, 1968, confessing to the crime the following March.
 Ray died in prison on April 23, 1998.

 A part of his life was shaped by tragedy.
 In 1935 the family suddenly left Alton and relocated to Ewing, Missouri, after police had started looking for Ray's father on a forgery charge.
-Two years later, his young sister Mary died in a fire after playing with matches and accidently catching herself on fire.
+Two years later, his young sister Marjorie, died in a fire after playing with matches and accidentally catching herself on fire.

 At the age of 16 Ray left his parents and returned to Alton, where he moved in with his grandmother and landed work in the dye room of the International Shoe Tannery.